Western Approaches Tactical Unit: Step Aside

 Upon sighting a U-boat within 6,000 yards, the ship heads straight for the U-boat at best speed for 2 minutes.
 It was expected that the U-boat would fire its acoustic torpedo when it saw the ship heading straight for it.
-After 2 minutes, the ship turns 60 degrees left or right and holds this divergent course for 3 minutes, thereby putting itself outside the acoustic torpedo's detection range.
+After 2 minutes, the ship turns 60 degrees left or right and holds this divergent course for 3 minutes, thereby putting itself outside the acoustic torpedo's detection range (thought to be 300 yards).
 Then the ship turns to head straight for the U-boat again.
 If the U-boat has not yet dived, the ship repeats the maneuver: sail towards the U-boat for 2 minutes, then turn 60 degrees, etc. The warship repeats this process until the U-boat dives.
 When the U-boat dives, the ship rushes to the U-boat's diving position, then slows down to do a sonar search.

+Step Aside was intended for warships that could not go faster than 24 kn and which were not equipped with Foxer decoys.
+Most convoy escorts were frigates and corvettes, with a maximum speed of 16 to 20 knots.
+24 knots was the speed at which the T5 torpedo moved, so ships which could go faster than that (destroyers) could just outrun the torpedo.
+The T5 torpedo had a range of 5,000 yards.
+The fastest torpedo in the German arsenal was the (non-acoustic) G7a, which could travel at 40 knots.